-Nominations for the 2024 First Citizen's Bank Scholars Medal are now closed.
+Nominations for the 2026 Charlotte's Distinguished Research Award, formerly the First Citizens' Bank Scholars Medal Award, are open.

-The First Citizens Bank Scholars Medal was first awarded in 1988 and recognizes outstanding scholarship, creativity, and research among senior full-time faculty members.
-Each year, the University, with support from First Citizens Bank, presents this award to recognize and foster the advancement and diffusion of knowledge and creative endeavors.
+The Charlotte’s Distinguished Research Award (formerly First Citizens’) was first awarded in 1988 and recognizes outstanding scholarship, creativity, and research among senior full-time faculty members.
+Each year, the University, with support from The Division of Research, will present this award moving forward to recognize and foster the advancement and diffusion of knowledge and creative endeavors.

-The recipients are honored annually at a spring ceremony and reception presided over by the Chancellor, officials of First Citizens Bank, and other University officers.
-They are presented with a framed citation, a medal, and a cash prize.
+The recipients are honored annually at the Leaders in Research Reception hosted by the Chancellor, the Vice Chancellor for Research, Provost, and other University officers.
+They are presented with a framed citation and a cash prize.

 Nominations must focus on the excellence and importance of sustained contributions in research and creative activities, including work done over a substantial period of time at UNC Charlotte.
 Relevant research and creative activities include scientific discoveries, books, a series of related articles, novels, sculptures, or paintings.